-This irresistible Candied Bacon recipe (aka Millionaire’s Bacon or Pig Candy) is made with thick slices of bacon coated in brown sugar and baked in the oven until perfectly crispy and caramelized.
-Learn how to easily make Candied Bacon with only 3 ingredients and enjoy the best ultimate party snack!
+This irresistible Candied Bacon recipe aka Millionaire’s Bacon or Pig Candy, is made with thick-cut bacon strips coated in a brown sugar mixture and baked until perfectly crispy and caramelized.
+This easy Candied Bacon recipe is the perfect addition to any breakfast or brunch and can be served as a delicious appetizer or salty snack!

 What Is Candied Bacon?

-Candy Bacon or Pig Candy is a crispy, chewy, sweet, salty, smoky with a hint of spicy snack, made with slices of thick cut bacon coated with brown sugar and ground black pepper and baked in the oven until the sugar has caramelized and melted to a perfect glaze.
+Candy Bacon or Pig Candy is a crispy, sweet and salty snack, made with slices of thick cut bacon coated with brown sugar and ground black pepper and baked in the oven until the sugar has caramelized and melted to a perfect glaze.

 Candy Bacon Recipe Ingredients

 - Brown Sugar: I use light brown sugar.
 Dark brown sugar caramelizes faster in the oven than light brown sugar.
-The bacon may not get crispy enough before the sugar burns.
+The strips of bacon may not get crispy enough before the sugar burns.

-- Ground Black Pepper: Freshly ground is always best.
-Additionally, you can use ground cayenne pepper.
+- Ground Black Pepper: Fresh ground pepper is always best.
+Additionally, you can use ground cayenne pepper or chipotle powder for extra heat.

 How to Make Candied Bacon

-- Get Ready: Preheat the oven to 350 degrees Fahrenheit.
-Line a baking sheet with aluminum foil and place a wire rack on top.
+- Prep: Preheat the oven to 350 degrees F. For easy clean-up line a rimmed baking sheet with aluminum foil or a piece of parchment paper with an oven-safe wire rack on top.

-- Arrange Bacon on a Wire Rack: Arrange the bacon slices in a single layer on the baking rack.
+- Arrange Bacon: Place bacon on an even layer on the oven slices in a single layer on the foil-lined baking sheet wire rack

-- Bake: Bake for about 22-25 minutes or until the the sugar is bubbling and the bacon is crispy, rotating the sheets halfway through the cooking process.
+- Bake: Let the bacon cook for about 22-25 minutes or until the the sugar is bubbling and the bacon is crispy.

 - Cool: Remove from the oven and transfer to a cooling rack.
-Cool for about 10 minutes and serve.
+Cool for about 10 minutes and serve or store for later.

 What Is Candied Bacon Made Of?